Bios4Biol/intronSeeker/paper/paper.md

 Intron retention can be seen as an artefact or a biologically relevant mechanism and in both cases it is interesting to monitor.
 This is easy with a reference genome assembly because one can quantify reads aligned in introns.
 This is more complicated in the de novo approach in which the assembler can produce contigs with and without intron for the same transcript.

-Contigs with introns are more difficult to annotated because introns are splitting coding sequences (CDS) and possibly generating several shorter protein alignments rather than a unique long match.
+Contigs with introns are more difficult to be annotated because introns are splitting coding sequences (CDS) and possibly generating several shorter protein alignments rather than a unique long match.

 Canonical splice motifs presence, number of reads splicing at the same location, the minimum number of splice events and overlaps can be used to reduce faulty detection.